peter88213/yw2mso/README.md

 # yw2mso -- yWriter to MS Office converter

+This project is meant as a MS Office variant of the [yWriter to OpenOffice/LibreOffice standalone converter](https://peter88213.github.io/yW2OO/).

 ## Important

+This is a work in progress.
+Contributions are welcome.

 The yw2mso script creates files with the extensions "DOCX" and "XLSX", but in reality they are still OpenDocument files internally.